wwq5-code/BlindU/README.md

 Partial results about HBFU can be achieved using '/On_CIFAR/FedHessian/hessian_cifar_temp.py'.
 We also collect these metric values and print them at the end of the code printing.

-3. To run the SMU on CIFAR10, we can run
+3. To run the PriMU on CIFAR10, we can run
 ```
 python /On_CIFAR/experiments_on_cifar_for_AE.py --gpu 0 --num_users 10 --dataset CIFAR10 --local_bs 100 --num_epochs 20 --beta 0.01 --lr 0.0005 --max_norm 1 --erased_portion 0.3 --erased_local_r 0.06 --epsilon 1.0 --dp_sampling_rate 0.601 --dimZ 49 --unlearning_learning_rate 1 -- mi_rate 4 --mi_epoch 40 --reverse_rate 0.1 --kld_r 1.0 --unl_conver_r 2 --hessian_rate 0.000000005
 ```